lanthale/LibHeifFX/README.md

 I have integrated Libheif 1.12.0 (https://github.com/strukturag/libheif/releases/tag/v1.12.0)

 ## Open topics
-- The lib is not resizing of the image data before sending back to the image class
+- The lib is not resizing the image data before sending back to the image class
-- No meta data is read out
+- No meta data is read out actually
+- Not enabled is AVIF support

 ## Usage
 Point to the maven coordinates: